Decision problems, complexity, traces, and representations: Introduction

 \section{Introduction}

-The present article focuses on the interplay between three somewhat different topics in geometric group theory.
-We begin by introducing each.

-\paragraph{1.
-Decision problems and residual properties.} Given an infinite, finitely presented group $\Gamma$, two basic decision problems posed by Dehn \cite{Dehn} in 1911 are the word and conjugacy problems.
+Given an infinite, finitely presented group $\Gamma$, two basic decision problems posed by Dehn \cite{Dehn} in 1911 are the word and conjugacy problems.
 In 1927, in solving the word problem for free groups, Schreier \cite{Schreier} proved that free groups are residual finite.
-That seems to be the first concrete connection between decision problems and residual properties.
-In 1958, Mal'cev \cite{MalcevCS} noted a similar connection between the conjugacy problem and conjugacy separability.
-We will discuss conjugacy separability more momentarily.
+That seems to be the first connection between decision problems and residual properties.
+In 1940, Mal'cev \cite{MalcevRF} proved that finitely presented, residually finite groups have a solution to the word problem, and noted a similar connection between the conjugacy problem and conjugacy separability in \cite{MalcevCS}.

-\paragraph{2.
-Algorithmic complexity.} Once an algorithm for the word or conjugacy problem is found, one can study the complexity of the algorithm.
-For free groups, it is straightforward to see that both problems have linear algorithms as a function of word length via cyclic reduction.
-Bou-Rabee \cite{BouRabee10} introduced a complexity function $\WDep_\Gamma(n)$ that quantified the efficiency of the algorithm for the word problem on $\Gamma$ given by residual finiteness (see \cite{BS13} for instance on how residual finiteness relates to the word problem for finitely presented groups).
-Recall that a group $\Gamma$ is \textbf{residually finite} if for each $\gamma \in \Gamma$ with $\gamma \ne 1$, there exists a homomorphism $\vp\colon \Gamma \to Q$ with $\abs{Q} < \iny$ and $\vp(\gamma) \ne 1$.
-The function introduced by Bou-Rabee measures how big the finite quotients must be over all the words of length at most $n$ in the verification of residual finiteness.
-Several papers have addressed the growth rate of this complexity function for various classes of groups; \cite{BouRabee10}, \cite{BouRabee11}, \cite{BK}, \cite{BM10}, \cite{BM11}, \cite{BM12}, \cite{Buskin}, \cite{KM}, \cite{KMS}, \cite{Kuperberg}, \cite{Patel}, and \cite{Rivin}.
-One interesting feature of this complexity function is that it relates the word growth and normal subgroup growth (see \cite{BM11}).
-That connection is clear in the following sense.
-If $\Gamma$ has a rich supply of words of length $n$, then we have a greater chance of making $\WDep_\Gamma(n)$ larger.
-On the other hand, if $\Gamma$ has a rich supply of normal subgroups of bounded index, we have a greater chance of making $\WDep_\Gamma(n)$ smaller.
-We will return shortly to this relation with normal subgroup growth.
+Once an algorithm to solve the word or conjugacy problem is given, one can study the efficiency of the algorithm.
+For free groups, it is straightforward to see that both problems have algorithms that terminate in linear steps as a function of word length via cyclic reduction.
+Bou-Rabee \cite{BouRabee10} introduced a function $\WDep_\Gamma(n)$ that quantified the efficiency of the solution to the word problem on $\Gamma$ given by residual finiteness.
+We say a group $\Gamma$ is \textbf{residually finite} if for each $\gamma \in \Gamma$ with $\gamma \ne 1$, there exists a homomorphism $\vp\colon \Gamma \to Q$ with $\abs{Q} < \iny$ and $\vp(\gamma) \ne 1$.
+The function introduced by Bou-Rabee measures the efficiency by the size of the groups $Q$ needed over all the elements of length at most $n$ in the verification of residual finiteness.
+Several papers have addressed the growth rate of this function for various classes of groups; \cite{BouRabee10}, \cite{BouRabee11}, \cite{BHP}, \cite{BK}, \cite{BM10}, \cite{BM11}, \cite{BM12}, \cite{BS13}, \cite{Buskin}, \cite{KM}, \cite{KMS}, \cite{KT}, \cite{Kuperberg}, \cite{Patel}, \cite{Patel2}, \cite{Rivin}, and \cite{Thom}.
+By work of Mal'cev \cite{MalcevRF}, a finitely generated linear group $\Gamma$ is residually finite.
+In \cite{BM12}, using an effective proof of \cite{MalcevRF}, it was shown that $\WDep_\Gamma(n) \preceq n^d$ where $d$ depends only on a linear realization of $\Gamma$.